School: Components of most schools

+Architecture

 Education facilities in low-income countries

 In low-income countries, only 32% of primary, 43% of lower secondary and 52% of upper secondary schools have access to electricity.
 This affects access to the internet, which is just 37% in upper secondary schools in low-income countries, as compared to 59% in those in middle-income countries and 93% in those in high-income countries.

 Access to basic water, sanitation and hygiene is also far from universal.
 Among upper secondary schools, only 53% in low-income countries and 84% in middle-income countries have access to basic drinking water.
 Access to water and sanitation is universal in high-income countries.

 Security

-The safety of staff and students is increasingly becoming an issue for school communities, an issue most schools are addressing through improved security.
+The safety of staff and students is increasingly becoming an issue for school communities in the U.S., an issue most schools are addressing through improved security.
 Some have also taken measures such as installing metal detectors or video surveillance.
 Others have even taken measures such as having the children swipe identification cards as they board the school bus.
 These plans have included door numbering to aid public safety response for some schools.

 Other security concerns faced by schools include bomb threats, gangs, and vandalism.
 In recognition of these threats, the United Nations Sustainable Development Goal 4 advocates for upgrading education facilities to provide a safe, non-violent learning environment.